Services and rates at the Esquimalt Graving Dock

 - 25-tonne Shuttlelift Carry-deck rubber-tired mobile crane

-- 12-tonne Hyster Bullmoose, ideal for dockbottom applications
+- 12-tonne Hyster Bullmoose, also for dockbottom applications

 We have 4-tonne and 6-tonne forklifts.

 The pumphouse staff is responsible for the fill and drain of the dock basin, electrical supply, compressed air, sewage and fresh water.

 Esquimalt Graving Dock electricians provide services that support dock-user activities and services related to the maintenance of our electrical infrastructure.